 - The kinds of foods and environmental factors that attract birds

 - How disease is spread among birds that visit feeders

 The data is compiled and studied.
 This yields various reports published in scientific journals, birding and nature magazines, and newspapers.
 Moreover, the project’s annual publication, Winter Bird Highlights, reports the results from each season to FeederWatchers.
 First, you can see the top 25 birds recorded in your region and state.
 Next, you can review the bird summaries by year in each state or province.
 Lastly, you can view a participant map to locate other FeederWatcher locations.

 The Feeder Bird Trends interactive graph ranks as my favorite.
 FeederWatch divides North America into six regions: Far North, Northwest, Southwest, Central, Northeast, and Southeast.
 This allows you to select the species of your choice and track the percentage found at feeders in any region.
 Tracking begins in 1989 and continues through present.
 Scroll down to find data in graph form that provides trends.
 Finally, you can even compare trend graphs of different species.

 These are only a few of the interestingly informative pages of Project FeederWatch.
-This winter project begins on November 13, 2021, and ends on April 30, 2022.
+This winter project began on November 1 and runs through the end of April 2023.
 I urge you to give it a try.
 Join the thousands of other FeederWatchers and become a citizen scientist.

 Note from editor: There appears to be an annual participation fee.